 - 4-5 oz sun-dried tomatoes in olive oil

-- 1/2-1 cup shredded mozerella
+- 1/2-1 cup mozzarella shredded

-Preheat oven to 375 degrees F. Rub 1/2 tbsp olive oil, oregano, basil, garlic powder and 1/2 tsp salt onto both sides of defrosted chicken breast.
+- Preheat oven to 375℉.
+Rub 1/2 tbsp olive oil, oregano, basil, garlic powder and 1/2 tsp salt onto both sides of defrosted chicken breast.

-Add milk onto skillet.
+- Add milk onto skillet.
 Keep stirring to remove clumps.
 When it boils, continue stirring for another minute.
 Liquid should thicken slightly.
 Then remove from heat.

-Add 1/2 cup of shredded mozzarella onto skillet, then stir to combine.
+- Add 1/2 cup of shredded mozzarella onto skillet, then stir to combine.
 Sauce should thicken further.
 Add additional mozzarella if desired, however note that sauce will continue to thicken as it sits.

-Drain olive oil from bottled sun-dried tomatoes.
-Add baked chicken strips, pasta and drained sun-dried tomatoes to sauce.
+- Drain olive oil from bottled sun-dried tomatoes.
+Add baked chicken strips, cooked pasta and drained sun-dried tomatoes to sauce.
 Heat saucepan under medium heat, combine and stir for another 1-2 minutes.
 Remove from heat.

 - Garnish with parmesan cheese and fresh basil (optional).
 Serve and enjoy!